 The remainder of this paper is as follows.
 In Section 2 we propose the Lasso estimator, and in Section 3 we give a brief illustration of our proposed estimation method using a real-data example in economics.
 In Section 4 we establish the prediction consistency of our Lasso estimator.
-In Sections 5 - 8, we establish sparsity oracle inequalities in terms of both the prediction loss and the l_1 estimation loss of (α_0, τ_0) , while providing low-level sufficient conditions for three possible cases of threshold effects.
-In Section 9 we present results of some simulation studies.
-Section 10 concludes and Appendix A contains all the proofs.
+In Section 5, we establish sparsity oracle inequalities in terms of both the prediction loss and the l_1 estimation loss for (α_0, τ_0) , while providing low-level sufficient conditions for two possible cases of threshold effects.
+In Section 6 we present results of some simulation studies, and Section 7 concludes.
+Appendix A gives some additional discussions on identifiability for τ_0 and Appendices B and C contain all the proofs.
+Throughout the paper, let $a \lor b \equiv \max\{a, b\}$ and $a \land b \equiv \min\{a, b\}$ for any real numbers a and b.